storskegg/hygge/README.md

 # hygge

+**NOTE:** This readme requires an update that I'm too lazy to do at the moment.
+Overall project remains the same, hardware selection has changed, as has the message format.

+**IMPORTANT:** Because I'm a licensed ham radio operator, and the LoRa radio is operating at 433 MHz, in accordance to FCC regulations for amateur radio broadcasts, the message format remains plain-text and contains my callsign.
+It does contain an HMAC digest for the purposes of validation, and to mitigate abuse.

 Arduino-based humidor temperature and humidity monitoring system.

 I am a nerd who enjoys cigars, and this is my fun project, so expect it to be both hacky and over-the-top.